 Therapy techniques to improve mobility

 While IBCLCs can help identify issues with tongue and lip-tie, they can’t diagnose them.
-A dentist is the best healthcare provider to evaluate and treat these conditions.
+A dentist or ENT are usually the best healthcare providers to evaluate and treat these conditions.

 Resolving a tongue or lip-tie goes beyond breastfeeding issues.
 An untreated tongue-tie or lip-tie can lead to: